nknorg/nkn-sdk-go/README.md

 Go implementation of NKN SDK.

-**Note: This repository is in the early development stage and may have breaking *changes in the future.**

 ## Client Usage

 NKN Client provides low level p2p messaging through NKN network.
-For most applications, it's more suitable to use multiclient (see section below) for better reliability, lower latency, and session mode support.
+For most applications, it's more suitable to use multiclient (see [multiclient](#multiclient) section below) for better reliability, lower latency, and session mode support.

 Create a client with a generated key pair: